 What Do I Need?

-This course is taught on site at your location.
-As such, you'll need the following:
+Since this course is taught on-site at your location, you'll need the following:

 - a room to comfortably accommodate your team

 - a whiteboard (or flipchart) with markers

 - laptops (or desktops) for each attendee running OS X Mavericks